 Should a SOC security approach include EDR?

 EDR can be an important component of a Security Operations Centre (SOC) approach.
 There are several reasons why a business might want to include EDR in its SOC approach:

 Comprehensive protection: EDR is implemented to protect user devices from a wide range of threats, including malware, ransomware, and other types of malicious activity.
 Using EDR, a SOC can gain visibility into security events occurring on endpoint devices, take action to prevent or mitigate threats, and identify trends.

 Real-time monitoring and response: EDR systems can provide real-time alerts when suspicious activity is detected, allowing a SOC to respond quickly to potential threats.
 However, in a SOC, EDR alerts may be consolidated within SIEM – the same insight is flowing, but consolidating with other alerts provides a comprehensive picture of the threat.,

 Detailed forensics: EDR can provide detailed information about security events on a device, which can be useful for investigations and incident response.
 This endpoint-specific data is extremely powerful when paired with SIEM’s simulation capabilities.

 Sentis Managed Solutions provides EDR solutions

-Are you considering adding EDR to your security stack or want to confirm your current threat detection and response is working to best effect?
+Are you considering adding EDR to your security stack, or want to confirm your current threat detection and response is working to the best effect?